Skip to navigation Skip to content

 Centrelink review of care decisions

-Table 3: this table describes the process for dealing with the finalisation of a Centrelink review and subsequent review by the Administrative Appeals Tribunal (AAT) of a care decision.
-This table does not apply to AAT review decisions made following a Child Support objection.
+Table 3: this table describes the process for dealing with the finalisation of a Centrelink review and subsequent review by the Administrative Review Tribunal (ART) of a care decision.
+This table does not apply to ART review decisions made following a Child Support objection.

 Step